West Highland Way Hike 2026

 a bigger purpose: the ultimate goal

-We want you to be one of a select group of 22 people who will walk the West Highland Way.
+We want you to be one of a select group of 22 people who will hike the West Highland Way.
 As part of your overall experience, you will commit to raise/give $3000 per participant to support the Roots Globalscope Campus Ministry in Edinburgh, Scotland.

-Our goal as a group is to raise $100,000 from our 22-person walking crew.
+Our goal as a group is to raise $100,000 from our 22-person hiking crew.
 We understand that the math doesn’t work out on that, but we have faith that God will provide and some of us will be able to raise way above our individual goal.
-Just like we will be walking the 96 miles together as a group, we want to reach this ambitious goal together as a group too.
+Just like we will be hiking the 96 miles together as a group, we want to reach this ambitious goal together as a group too.

 Through the funds we raise and the steps we take together along the West Highland Way, we’ll also be helping university students take their next steps into a community modeled on God’s love where they can explore life and faith.
 From providing meals during weekly “food, fun, and something meaningful” events to sponsoring students on retreats, providing salaries for student interns to covering the rental cost of our current campus house, $100,000 would not only cover the cost of these core offerings of hospitality and grace at Roots over the next school year, but also help launch our fundraising efforts for finding a more permanent campus house for the long-term ministry of Roots.